amplication/docs/docs/how-to/change-base-branch.md

 For example, you may want pull requests to merge into a development branch first before your main branch.

 :::info
-This feature is only available for **Enterprise Plan** users.
+This feature requires a Pro or Enterprise plan.
-See the more [differences](/sync-with-git-differences-between-plans) between the Free, Pro, and Enterprise plan.
+Review plan differences on the [Git Sync Plan Differences](sync-with-git-differences-between-plans) page.
 :::

 ## Change the base branch for _all_ services in your project